mekion/the-bimo-project/README.md

 ## Current Project Status

 **Version 1.1.0 (Stable).** Bimo walks omnidirectionally with a stable CPG model.
-Sim-to-real works for the RL walkng policy (forward walking).
+Sim-to-real works for the RL walking policy (forward walking).
 The project is in **pre-order** status.
 Kits ship once the pre-order threshold is reached, followed by CE/FCC certification and fulfillment.

 ---